hesamzia/Mobile_App_With_Python/README.md

 - Save all file names, folder structure, and Gradle configs; copy them into the new chat as context.
 - Include comments in code to remind the next chat where it fits in the architecture.

+ ### Installation and Usage Instructions
+ - Clone or open the project in Android Studio.
+ - Set Gradle JDK to Java 17 (17.0.16).
+ - Ensure Gradle version 8.7 and AGP 8.5.0.
+ - Add Chaquopy plugin (v16.1.0) to top-level and app build.gradle files.
+ - Confirm Python 3.8 installation with pandas and openpyxl.
+ - Run the app on an Android 9 device.
+ - Grant permissions: READ_EXTERNAL_STORAGE, WRITE_EXTERNAL_STORAGE, SEND_SMS.
+ - Ensure messages.csv exists under /storage/emulated/0/SMSAutomation/ with proper columns: date, time, phone, text, status.
+ - Tap Run — system will send all ready messages and update file statuses